elves/elvish/README.md

 ## Name

 In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
-These are usually called *elven* items, but I chose "elvish" because it ends with "sh".
+These are usually called *elven* items, but I chose "elvish" because it ends with "sh", a long tradition of Unix shells.
 It also rhymes with [fish](https://fishshell.com), one of shells that influenced the philosophy of Elvish.

 The word "Elvish" should be capitalized like a proper noun.
 However, when referring to the `elvish` command, use it in lower case with fixed-width font.

-Whoever practices the elvish way by either contributing to it or simply using it is called an **elf**.
+Whoever practices the Elvish way by either contributing to it or simply using it is called an **Elf**.
 (You might have guessed this from the name of the GitHub organization.)
-The official adjective for elvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is "elven".
+The official adjective for Elvish (as in "Pythonic" for Python, "Rubyesque" for Ruby) is **Elven**.